Unboxed-Software/solana-course/content/anchor-frontend.md

 const wallet = useAnchorWallet()
 ```

-To set up the connection, we can use the `useConnection` hook from `@solana/wallet-adapter-react` to get the `Connection` to a Solana cluster.
+To set up the connection, you can use the `useConnection` hook from `@solana/wallet-adapter-react` to get the `Connection` to a Solana cluster.

 Note that the `Wallet` object provided by the `useWallet` hook from `@solana/wallet-adapter-react` is not compatible with the `Wallet` object that the Anchor `Provider` expects.
 However, `@solana/wallet-adapter-react` also provides a `useAnchorWallet` hook.